-Site soil and groundwater has been contaminated by gasoline and associated aromatic hydrocarbons.
-Soil analytical results show that soil contamination began at a depth of approximately 6 to 7 feet, and did not extend deeper than approximately 11 feet.
+Site soil and groundwater have been contaminated by gasoline and associated aromatic hydrocarbons.
+Soil analytical results show that soil contamination begins at a depth of approximately 6 to 7 feet, and does not extend deeper than approximately 11 feet.

-Soil contamination above ESL criteria appears to be constrained on site in the area of MW-1A and MW-1B where it could not be removed over the property boundary.
+Soil contamination above ESL criteria appears to be constrained on site in the area of MW-1A and MW-1B where it can not be removed due to the property boundary.